 This note gives an overview of how the Minimum Energy Efficiency Standards (or “MEES”) affect commercial properties.
 Different rules apply to residential properties.

 In a nutshell, the rules require landlords to upgrade energy inefficient properties before renting them out.
 Since 1st April 2018, it has been against the law to rent out premises with a low energy rating.
-Then with effect from 1st April 2023, even existing leases have become unlawful if the premises have a low rating.
+From 1st April 2023, existing leases became unlawful if the premises have a low rating.

 What are the rules?